program-repair/defects4j-dissection/README.md

 # Defects4J Dissection

-Defects4J Dissection presents data to help researches and practitioners to better understand Defects4J bug dataset.
+Defects4J Dissection presents data to help researches and practitioners to better understand the Defects4J bug dataset.
-It was first designed to compile and complement the work in paper "Dissection of a bug dataset: anatomy of 395 patches from Defects4J".
+It is the open-science appendix of "Dissection of a bug dataset: anatomy of 395 patches from Defects4J".

 ```bibtex
 @inproceedings{defects4J-dissection,